Tredis/RNWdemo/README.md

 * calendar locked in dropped state
 * numbers outside of current month are not grayed
-* single digit numbers are represented with 2 digits
 * cells do not highlight on mouseover
 * time choosers are not aligned
 * much of the styling is lost